 We are highly experienced gynaecologists in Windsor, South Buckinghamshire and West London offering individualised care for various conditions.
 We also provide well woman screening and care during early pregnancy, and have a team of experienced ultra sonographers offering ultrasound assessment at any stage in pregnancy.
-We also work alongside experienced practitioners in acupuncture to give the best care to our patients.
+As gynaecologists, we offer a wide range of investigations and surgical management to our patients.

 As gynaecologists in Windsor, South Buckinghamshire and West London, we offer comprehensive care meeting the needs of the woman from her teenage years through the reproductive years, menopause and beyond.

 We understand how busy life can be, and that it may be difficult to make an appointment with the GP for a gynaecology related problem.

 At Women’s Health Care Ltd. you do not need a GP referral to book appointments.
 You can self -fund or use your private health insurance.
 Women intending to use their private health insurance should obtain a pre-authorisation for the appointment.

 We work on the principle that every individual is unique, and management should be tailored to individual needs.
 We are committed to the care and well being of the women we serve, and strive to deliver high quality care.
 Our consultants provide gynaecology services in West London, Windsor and South Buckinghamshire.
 We provide expert and comprehensive care in diagnosis, counselling and treatment of various conditions in gynaecology and early pregnancy.

 Ultrasound is a very useful method of examining internal organs to identify any abnormality.

 A gynaecological ultrasound or a pelvic scan is an examination of the female reproductive organs usually where the patient is not pregnant.
 These scans are usually done to investigate causes of lower abdominal and pelvic pain, abdominal mass or heavy or irregular bleeding.